spmedia/email-enum/README.md

 ## Disclaimer

-This program is done entirely by web scraping, if a website changes its element variables or layout, you might need to wait for an updated version of Email-Enum or feel free to contribute.
+This program is done entirely by web scraping, if a website changes its element variables or layout, you might need to wait for an updated version of Email-Enum SEO Edition or feel free to contribute.